pmadjidi/routes/README.md

 ## Branch: optimize

 The `optimize` branch aims to minimize external API calls by clustering destinations.
 This is achieved by geohashing coordinates and clustering based on the optimization level.
 The algorithm selects a certain length of the hash (precision) for bucketing destinations.
 Please note that this implementation is done purely for fun and experimentation purposes.

+## Branch: concurrent

+Branch "concurrent" is a multi-processor implementation for the "routes" service.
+The aim of this implementation is to handle external API calls in parallel as much as possible.